 (1) A person to whom paragraph (b) of the definition of “owner-builder” applies in relation to a dwelling must not, within 3 years of the date of issue of the building licence to the person for the dwelling, sell or otherwise dispose of the land on which the dwelling was constructed unless the Minister by order otherwise consents.

+Penalty: a fine of $10 000.

+(2A) A person to whom paragraph (d) of the definition of owner-builder applies in relation to a dwelling must not, within 3 years of the date the building licence is issued, or the building permit is granted, to the person for the dwelling, sell or otherwise dispose of the land on which the dwelling was constructed unless the Minister by order otherwise consents.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

-(2) Before making an order under subsection (1), the Minister is to be satisfied that —
+(2) Before making an order under subsection (1) or (2A), the Minister is to be satisfied that —

 (a) the application for the order arises from a change in the circumstances of the person; and